For New Orleans, a 6th Final Four is bounce-back moment | Federal News Network

 That development was quite the departure from March of 2020, when “the disappointment, the shock, and unpredictability of the near future at that time had us all in a state of bewilderment,” Cicero said.
 “We hoped but couldn’t have anticipated that COVID numbers would have reduced dramatically enough to host the Final Four without any restrictions.”

-In New Orleans, the tourism business was virtually non-existent in the spring of 2020 and ended the year down 80% from 2019, said Walt Leger, CEO of New Orleans and Co., the city’s non-profit tourism agency.
+In New Orleans, the tourism business was virtually non-existent in the spring of 2020 and ended the year down 80% from 2019, said Walt Leger, executive vice president and incoming CEO of New Orleans and Co., the city’s non-profit tourism agency.
 In 2021, tourism business was still down 60% from before the pandemic, Leger said.

 “This is a premier opportunity — one of the most important and well-known sporting events — for us to get back into the swing of things,” Leger said.
 “It’s hard to even measure how important that is.”